Skip to content

 It is considered aggravated damage to historical heritage.
 The penalty rises to 1-3 years in prison, plus the obligation to repair and possible disqualification from related works and activities.

 Yes.
 Animals are no longer 'things' after the Civil Code reform.
 Intentionally harming them is animal abuse (Art.
-337 CP), with penalties of up to 18 months in prison.
+340 bis CP, after Organic Law 3/2023), with 3 to 18 months' prison or a fine for injuries requiring veterinary treatment, and 12 to 24 months' prison if the animal is killed.

 By attacking the intentional element (intent).
 If it is shown that the damage was accidental or due to force majeure, there is no crime.
 Expert damage appraisals are also challenged if inflated.